Buying a house can be difficult, particularly if it’s your first time getting on the property ladder.

 Shared ownership

-There are ways where you can purchase the whole property over time, by increasing the amount of shares you own.
+There are ways to buy the whole property over time by increasing the amount of shares you own.
 This is called staircasing.
-Therefore, you can eventually own the entire property to yourself and so it can be a really useful way to get on the property ladder.
+Therefore, you can eventually own the entire property to yourself, so it can be a useful way to get on the property ladder.

 Which scheme is right for you?